MicrosoftDocs/fabric-docs/docs/data-engineering/api-livy-overview.md

 ## Get started with the Livy API

-learn how to [Create and run Spark jobs using the Livy API in Fabric](get-started-api-livy.md) by choosing either a [Submit Session jobs using the Livy API](get-started-api-livy-session.md) or a [Submit Spark batch jobs using the Livy API](get-started-api-livy-batch.md).
+learn how to [Create and run Spark jobs using the Livy API in Fabric](get-started-api-livy.md) by choosing either a [Submit Spark session jobs using the Livy API](get-started-api-livy-session.md) or a [Submit Spark batch jobs using the Livy API](get-started-api-livy-batch.md).

 ## Related content